ZieIony/Carbon/README.md

 Carbon uses RenderScript for generating shadows.
 Gradle doesn't support renderscript very well, so it has to be done that way.

 ### Changelog
+##### 0.6.0
+ - namespace changed to just 'carbon' - less to write in xml
+ - uploaded to Maven repository
+ - added a sample for using the new image loading animation with Picasso

 ##### 0.5.2
  - added CircularProgress and a progress sample
  - tweaked light theme a bit, now it's not only gray,